• OVERVIEW •

 —Further learnings: sources, readings, lessons, other onward links…

-- Erik Mongrain: his website, his tunings, and an interview (“nowadays I’m trying to go for higher tension tunings…sometimes I just fiddle with the tuners, and try to find a new arrangement…that feels right to the moment.
+- Erik Mongrain: see more on my Altered-Tuned Artists listing – plus his website & tunings, and an interview (“nowadays I’m trying to go for higher tension…sometimes I just fiddle with the tuners, and try to find a new arrangement…that feels right to the moment.
 There is more than one way to find new color!”)

-- Lap-tapping: pick up the basics of the style in Mike Dawes’ Guitar World lesson (“instead of visualizing ‘box chord shapes it seemed more like six pianos in a row, in that each string was like its own keyboard…”)
+- Two-handed-tapping: pick up the basics of the acoustic ‘lap-tapping’ style in Mike Dawes’ Guitar World lesson (“instead of visualizing ‘box chord’ shapes, it seemed more like six pianos in a row, in that each string was like its own keyboard…”) – and check out the electric ‘fretboard-tapping’ experiments of Stanley Jordan (in All Fourths tuning)